-The Company's financial instruments, which may expose the Company to concentrations of credit risk, include cash and cash equivalents, receivables, accounts payable, notes payable and long-term debt.
-Each of these financial instruments is recorded at cost, which approximates its fair value.
+The Company's financial instruments, which may expose the Company to concentrations of credit risk, include cash and cash equivalents, receivables, accounts payable, loans payable and long-term debt.
+Each of these financial instruments is recorded at cost, which approximates its fair value given the short maturity of each financial instrument.